Jefferson High School (Daly City, California): History

 Daly City residents who formerly had to send their children to San Francisco high schools because of a lack of a local alternative voted into existence the Jefferson Union High School District in 1922.
 This resulted in the formation of Jefferson High School.

 Campus

 Jefferson High School (JHS) opened in 1922 to its first 50 students using the old Jefferson Hall (previously Jefferson Elementary School) near San Pedro Road and Hill Street.
 Recognizing the need for a more suitable campus to accommodate the rapidly expanding student body, JUHSD residents voted to build a new campus at the current location in 1923.

 The first building was finished in 1925.
 Subsequently, this building was demolished and replaced in 1963.

 In 2000, alumnus John Madden donated the lighting for the campus football field.
 They are named "Madden Lights" in his honor.

 In 2005, Jefferson began a project to renovate and remodel the campus.

+In 2025, Jefferson began a project to remodel the gym.